idia640/presentations/week10/PITCHME.md

 Signal - button "click here".
 Ability and motivation are there.

+---
-How do we think about simplicity?
+## How do we think about simplicity?

 "Simplicity is a function of a person’s scarcest resource *at the moment a behavior is triggered*."

+Note:

 Fogg, B. J. (2009, April).
 Creating persuasive technologies: an eight-step design process.
 Persuasive '09, Claremont.